- County: Brooks

 The ranch is located in the heart of some of the best quail country in the U.S. With a great mix of natural motts and open canopy, this ranch has a wonder feel for the bobwhite enthusiast that also wants to enjoy the seasons big game opportunities.

 Turkey are abundant on the ranch.
 There are many huge live oaks all over the ranch which provide excellent roosting cover necessary for these majestic birds.

-Other: No minerals are available with the sale of the property.
+No minerals are available with the sale of this property.

 © 2023 Texas Alliance of Land Brokers